 To search for additional events, we take the DV photometric time series folded at the orbital period of the primary event (see Figure 4) and use the DV-generated transit model as a template to measure the amplitudes of other transit-like events at all phases.
-The amplitudes are measured by effectively fitting the depth of the transit model centered on each of the data points.
+The amplitudes are measured by fitting the depth of the transit model centered on each of the data points, after rejecting outliers when taking into account the noise at the timescale of the transit duration.
 The deepest event aside from the primary transit event, and located at least two transit durations from the primary, is labeled as the secondary event.
 The next-deepest event located at least two transit durations away from the primary and secondary events is labeled as the tertiary event.
 Finally, the most positive flux event (i.e., shows a flux brightening) located at least three transit durations from the primary and secondary events is also labeled.

 We determine the uncertainty in the amplitude measurements by calculating the standard deviation of the photometric data points outside of the primary and secondary events.
 Dividing the amplitudes by this standard deviation yields significance values for the primary (σ{Pri}), secondary (σ{Sec}), tertiary (σ{Ter}), and positive (σ{Pos}) events.
-Assuming there are P/T{dur} independent statistical tests per TCE, where P is the period of the TCE, and T{dur} is the transit duration, we can compute a detection threshold for each TCE such that this test yields no more than one false alarm when applied to all TCEs.
-We call this threshold σ{FA} , and compute it via the following equation, where inverfc is the inverse complementary error function and nTCEs is the number of TCEs dispositioned.
-For the Q1-Q16 TCERT activity, we assumed a value of nTCEs = 10,000.
+Assuming there are P/T{dur} independent statistical samples per TCE, where P is the period of the TCE, and T{dur} is the transit duration, we can compute a detection threshold for each TCE such that this test yields no more than one false alarm when applied to all TCEs.
+We call this threshold σ{FA} , and compute it via the following equation, where inverfc is the inverse complementary error function and nTCE is the number of TCEs dispositioned.
+For the Q1-Q17 DR24 TCERT activity, nTCE = 20,367.
 Finally, we also measure the amount of systematic red noise in the lightcurve on the timescale of the transit by computing the standard deviation of the measured amplitudes outside of the primary and secondary events.
-We report the value F{Red} , which is this standard deviation of the measured amplitudes divided by the standard deviation of the photometric data points. $F{Red} = 1$ if there is no red noise in the lightcurve.
+We report the value F{Red} , which is this standard deviation of the measured amplitudes of the measured amplitudes divided by the standard deviation of the photometric data points. $F{Red} = 1$ if there is no red noise in the lightcurve.

-$$\sigma{FA} = \operatorname{sqrt}(2)inverfc[(T{dur} / P) \cdot (1/nTCEs)]$$
+$\sigma{FA} = sqrt(2)inverfc[(T{dur} / P) \bullet (1/nTCE)]$

 It should be noted that if no DV fit was performed for the given TCE, this plot and its associated statistics cannot be generated, and does not exist.
-We show the full plot in Figure 13, present each individual panel in subsequent plots, and discuss how to use this plot and associated metrics for vetting.
+We show the full plot in Figure 16, present each individual panel in subsequent plots, and discuss how to use this plot and associated metrics for vetting.
+A nearly identical plot using the alternate detrending and trapezoidal model fit is shown on page 9 of the reports.